paulchyz/OCI_Streaming_Pipeline/README.md

 	export STREAMING_CONTEXT_REGION_IDENTIFIER=$(fn inspect context | grep api-url | grep -Po '(?<=functions.).*(?=.oci)')
 	export STREAMING_CONTEXT_REGION_KEY=$(oci iam region list | jq -r ".data[] | select(.name == \"$STREAMING_CONTEXT_REGION_IDENTIFIER\").key" | tr '[:upper:]' '[:lower:]')
 	```
-	Alternatively, the `region key` can be obtained by finding the `region key` that corresponds to the `region identifier` you used when selecting your `context` object from the table shown in [this documentation](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm#ariaid-title2).
+	Alternatively, the `region key` can be obtained by finding the `region key` that corresponds to the `region identifier` you used when setting up your `context` object, from the table shown in [this documentation](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm#ariaid-title2).
 Use a lower-case representation of the `region key` when replacing the placeholder value (`your_region_key`) in the command indicated below, and then run the command.

 	```
 	export STREAMING_CONTEXT_REGION_KEY=your_region_key